 This builds on the previous Government strategy, which was led by the Department of Health and was established by the Labour Government in 2002.
 More than this earlier initiative, however, the current iteration of the Strategy operates deliberately and explicitly at a cross-Government level which involves a variety of different, albeit overlapping, policy areas.
 These include health, as well as transport, social security, education, defence, media, and justice policy briefs.

-This briefing paper begins with a statistical overview of suicide rates throughout the UK over time, using the latest data from the Office of National Statistics, which were published in September 2017.
-These show that in Great Britain in 2016 there were 5,668 recorded suicides which represented a slight fall since 2015 and the lowest overall number since 2010.
-The 2016 suicide data for Northern Ireland has not yet been published.
+This briefing paper begins with a statistical overview of suicide rates throughout the UK over time, using the latest data set from the Office of National Statistics, which was published in September 2018.
+This shows that in United Kingdom in 2017 there were 5,821 recorded suicides.
+This number of deaths equates to an age-standardised suicide rate of 10.1 deaths per 100,000 population, which is one of the lowest rates observed since the suicide data series began in 1981.

 Section two provides an overview of suicide prevention policies and strategies in the UK, as well as their various updates; the latest of which from the UK Government is the Third Progress report, published in January 2017.
 Section three considers national and local oversight of suicide prevention measures, including the two reports produced by the House of Commons Health Select Committee as a result of its Suicide Prevention Inquiry which took place during 2016-2017.